gab-language/site/content/blog/build.md

       },
       &gab);
 ```
-Hopefully the comments are self explanatory, but the gist is that the user registers paths and callbacks which the Gab engine uses to
+Hopefully the comments are self explanatory, but the gist is that the user registers paths and callbacks which the gab engine uses to
 search for modules.
 We will hook into this later!
-### When to unzip: for real
+## When to unzip: for real
-How does the Gab executable know when to try and unzip itself?
+How does the gab executable know when to try and unzip itself?
 The solution is relatively simple:
 ```c
 // main.c
 ...